JOURNAL OF GENTRY GENEALOGY

 Ancestry of Shaderick Gentry

-The years of Shaderick's life following his marriage are really not a problem to genealogists aside from that of determining what happened to the children who were living with him in 1840 and were missing in 1850.
-The biggest problem is determining the identity of his parents.
+Aside from figuring out what happened to all of Shaderick's children – between 1840 and 1850 and between 1850 and 1860 – the biggest problem is determining the identity of his parents.
 None of the facts concerning him that we have listed above, directly give evidence as to this parentage.
 Taken together, however, they provide clues that may be helpful in making logical deductions concerning this family relationship.
 We list some of these below.

 Accordingly, we are looking for someone who may have been in the 1800 South Carolina census, born 1790-1800, and in the 1810 South Carolina census, born 1794-1800.
 He may or may not have been in the 1820 South Carolina census, but we have no expectation of finding him in any 1820 Tennessee census.
-Prior to 1800, the only Gentrys in South Carolina were members of the families of David, Nathaniel and Samuel, all sons of Samuel-II Gentry, so Shaderick must have been a part of one of these families.
-It was not until after 1800 that Arthur and John Gentry, sons of Nicholas-III, moved from Surry County, North Carolina, to join the South Carolina contingent.
+Prior to 1800, the only Gentrys in South Carolina were members of the families of David-II Gentry, and of Nicholas-III Gentry, Samuel-III Gentry and Nathaniel-III Gentry (sons of Samuel-II), so Shaderick must have been a part of one of these families.
+Another clue lies in the name of Shaderick's oldest son, namely "Samuel".
+Families in the period of time in which Shaderick lived were very consistent in the naming of children unlike today's wild proliferation of unusual and manufactured names.
+It so happens that in three generations of descendants of David-II the name Samuel virtually never appears.
+On the other hand, it was a very common name among the descendants of Samuel-II as would be expected.
+This is not compelling evidence but it is persuasive that Shaderick was a part of the Samuel-II extended family.
+If we accept this possibility, the search for Shaderick's parents can be confined to Spartanburg District, South Carolina, specifically within the families of Nicholas-III, Samuel-III, and Nathaniel-III.

-There is really no good alternative for identifying the father of Shaderick among the other descendants of David-III Gentry.
-Another imperfect match for Shaderick, however, is found in the family of "Allen-A" Gentry (a son of Samuel-III, as described in the same previously-cited article<3>).
-"Allen-A"'s son, "Allen-C" Gentry along with his presumed brother David are thought to be the Gentrys who were present in McMinn County, Tennessee, tax records between 1828 and 1831 at the same time as Shaderick's presence in these records.
-"Allen-A" had two sons born before 1800 (both in South Carolina), but they are thought to be "Allen-C" and David.
+The other family that was present in Spartanburg District before and after 1800 was that of Samuel-III.
+His oldest son, Allen was the "Allen-A" Gentry ( as described in the previously-cited article describing the various Allen Gentrys<3>).
+"Allen-A"'s son, "Allen-C" Gentry is thought to be the Gentry who was present in McMinn County, Tennessee, tax records between 1828 and 1831 at the same time as Shaderick's presence in these records.
+"Allen-A" had two sons born before 1800 (both in South Carolina), but they are thought to be "Allen-C" and Samuel who both wound up in Tennessee.
 He also had two sons who are shown in the 1810 census to have been born after 1800.
-From other census evidence, it seems unlikely that David was born after 1800, so the alternative is for Shaderick's age to be wrong -- also unlikely to that degree.

-"The Gentry Family in America" (abbreviated here as GFA) very briefly describes the David Gentry (#16) who was the son of the David-III Gentry who in turn was a son of Nicholas-II Gentry (as opposed to the David-III discussed above who was a son of Samuel-II).
+"The Gentry Family in America" (abbreviated here as GFA) very briefly describes the David Gentry (GFA #16) who was the son of the David-III Gentry (GFA #4) who in turn was a son of Nicholas-II Gentry.
 David-IV is known to have had two wives, Jane Kendrick and Jane Haggard.
 GFA identifies only James Gentry as a son of David and his first wife, and then lists eleven children by his second wife.

-A Henrietta Gentry was married to William Francis in Madison County in 1797<9>.
+Henrietta Gentry was married to William Francis in Madison County in 1797<10>.
 Both because the age is right, and because there are no other Henrietta Gentrys in the Madison County records, we can readily assume that this Henrietta was the daughter to whom reference is made in David's will and was an unlisted child of David .
-From the date of her marriage, we can estimate that she was probably born in about 1780, and must surely have been a daughter of David's first wife, Jane Kendrick.
-The date of David's marriage to his second wife, Jane Haggard is not known exactly, but since their first child, Bright Berry Gentry is said to have been born in Sep 1784, this marriage must have been about 1783.
+From the date of her marriage, we can estimate that she was probably born in about 1781, and must surely have been a daughter of David's first wife, Jane Kendrick.
+The date of David's marriage to his second wife, Jane Haggard is not known exactly, but since their first child, Bright Berry Gentry is said to have been born in September 1784, this marriage must have been about 1783.
 David's oldest son, James, is estimated to have been born about 1782, so we can probably safely assume that Henrietta was an older sister.
-David himself is said to have been born in 1761 which means that his first marriage must have been close to 1780, with Henrietta being born perhaps in 1781.
+David himself is said to have been born in 1761 which means that his first marriage must have been close to 1780.

 A very large proportion of the early Gentry settlers in Kentucky are referenced in one way or another by "The Gentry Family in America".
-There still are census, marriage, tax and other records for individuals who are not mentioned in this book, or for whom the published data is wrong.
+There still are census, marriage, tax and other records there as well as in Tennessee, Georgia and other states for individuals who are not mentioned in this book, or for whom the published data is wrong.
 The Gentry Journal is interested in trying to resolve as many of these uncertainties as possible, and we will continue to suggest solutions to nagging problems.
 We do caution, as always, that the proposals we have advanced in this present issue are based on informed judgments concerning collateral evidence even though they lack unambiguous documentation.

 References